Logan-Williams01/CraftingTreeTracker/README.md

 FEATURES:
-Create Items with a name, image(optional) and a "sell value"(optional, useful for games with economies) Create Recipes using Items, specifying quantities, crafting types(craft, smelting, etc), times(for non instant crafts) (NOT IMPLEMENTED) Calculate profits for Recipes (is it better to sell as base materials, or crafting them together?)
+Create Items with a name, image(optional) and a "sell value"(optional, useful for games with economies) Create Recipes using Items, specifying quantities, crafting types(craft, smelting, etc), times(for non instant crafts) Calculate profits for Recipes (is it better to sell as base materials, or crafting them together?)
-(NOT IMPLEMENTED) Calculate total time needed to craft a given Recipe (not in parallel) (NOT IMPLEMENTED) Simple GUI for navigating and visualizing your tree Easy saving, loading, and sharing via JSON files
+Simple GUI for navigating and visualizing your tree (no graph view) Easy saving, loading, and sharing via JSON files